 As norms shift in society and the court of law, it is incumbent upon private industry actors to reassess their own position on LGBT-rights issues so as to stay ahead of the talent market trends.
 With this report, gain an understanding on which benefits are provided to LGBT employees, the main reasons why a benefit is not provided, and what is covered for each benefit type.

-in the Talent All Access online portal with anytime access to 20+ publications, research, as well as our comprehensive Global Compensation Planning online tool.
+Get it all in the Talent All Access online portal with anytime access to 20+ publications, online tools, and research.

 Anytime access to currently available global mobility surveys and publications.
 Depending on time of purchase, subscribers will also have access to the future publication editions and to at least